aflores11/ITP405-FinalProject/README.md

 ### What will the CRUD (Create, Read, Update, Delete) operations be?

 `
-Create: People will be able to create new gods to add to the list as they are released over time
+Create: People will be able to add any god to their favorites list and also create new comments for any god.
 Read: There will be a set database with information of Gods (their category) which will be displayed with images
-Update: People will have the ability to update their preferences in search and hold a list of favorites
+Update: Admin can block and unblock users
-Delete: PLayers can delete Gods/Characters that they absolutely do not like.
+Delete: PLayers can delete their comments or remove gods from their favorites.
 `

 ### What additional feature would you like to build?

 `
-I want to have players make accounts where they can choose which gods they want to randomize and have to abaility to update and delete
+I want to have players make accounts where they can choose favorite gods.
+This will provide quick access to builds within two-clicks.
-characters from their list whenever they want.
+I will also build a comment system to build sense of community.
 `